CSI-Juan-Jimenez/CSI-Juan-Jimenez/Fan-Page.md

             />
 </div>

-<h2 align="center" >Gaming, Tech Reviewing, Tech Repairing, and more Fan Page!</h2>
+<h2 align="center" >Gaming, Tech Reviewing, Tech Restoring, and more Fan Page!</h2>

 <br>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:110%">
 Psivewri is a YouTube channel that posts many videos about things I like.
-Psi
+He posts videos about gaming, tech reviewing, and my favorite thing, tech restoring.
+Psivewri's real name is Natan Sivewright and he is a photographer.
+He joined YouTube in 2006, and has been posting videos since 2009.
 </p>

 <br>